Demonstrating the Elliptical Orbit of Mars using Naked Eye Data: Introduction

-We wondered if it were possible to demonstrate from simple naked eye observations that the orbit of Mars is indeed an ellipse.
-Or, requiring less rigor, are the positions of Mars consistent with an elliptical orbit?
-Here we present results based on nearly a year of observations.
 A full blown orbital determination for the planet Mars is beyond the scope of the present paper.
 That would involve simultaneously solving for all six orbital elements.
-We are only trying to show that a data set obtained with simple equipment can be fit with an ellipse of eccentricity $\approx$ 0.093.
-Other values of the eccentricity can be shown to give ecliptic longitudes that differ from the observational data by 1.5 deg, far larger systematic differences than the internal random errors of the observations.
+We only endeavor to show that a dataset obtained with simple equipment can be fit with an ellipse of eccentricity $\approx$ 0.093.
+Other values of the eccentricity can be shown to give ecliptic longitudes that differ from the observational data by a few degrees, far larger systematic differences than the internal random errors of the observations.